Cyber Monday: The Growing Importance Of The Digital Marketplace

 That shouldn’t come as a surprise to regular readers of this blog; you know that the transformation of the marketplace that’s been engendered by the internet is well underway and shows no signs of slowing down.
 Cyber Monday is yet another such indicator; this year’s event is expected to be the biggest single day of online shopping in history.
 The continued increase in smartphone adoption and demographics that are increasingly comfortable performing transactions online are lending strength to what I believe to be a permanent shift in the business landscape.

-Cyber Monday may be a holiday shopping tradition, but its explosive growth should drive home the lesson that the successful business must be engaged with an online audience in order to succeed in the changing environment of the Age of PIE.
+Cyber Monday may be a holiday shopping tradition, but its explosive growth should drive home the lesson that the successful business must be engaged with an online audience in order to succeed in the changing environment.